bitlabstudio/django-libs/docs/test_mixins.rst

         resp = self.client.get(reverse(self.get_view_name(), kwargs={
             'pk': invoice.pk}))

-This is can get annoying when you need to call the view many times because most of the time you might call the view with the same kwargs.
+This can get annoying when you need to call the view many times because most of the time you might call the view with the same kwargs.
 So let's centralize the kwargs as well::